nicknonnen/nicknonnen.github.io/rosgenlab/rosgenreport.md

 Discuss a response to the following prompt: Quantifying uncertainty in geomorphic systems and in GIScience is of paramount importance, not only for creating error bars on a graph, but for realistically communicating the reliability and legitimacy of an output dataset.
 Error bars do not (necessarily) reflect on the researcher.
 They stem from collection constraints, processing constraints, subjective decision making, and many, many more sources.
 Given what you have learned in this module, discuss at least three sources of error and uncertainty and how they could impact the classification of your stream.
 Where does uncertainty stem from?
 Why is uncertainty a problem?
 What could be done (or has been done) to fix or reduce uncertainty?
 In a perfect world, how could this uncertainty be removed?

 This analysis concludes the river segment loc_id = 25 in the John Day watershed falls under the Rosgen Level I classification c, and Level II classification C4.
 This differs from Kasprak's Level II classification of C4b, which means the recalculation of slope in this study did have a significant effect on the end conclusion.

 ## Conclusion

 Restate the key findings and discuss their broader societal implications or contributions to theory.
 Do the research findings suggest a need for any future research?

+This virtual replication of Kasprak's ***The blurred line between form and process: A comparison of stream channel classification frameworks*** demonstrates that while a significant amount of stream classification work can be completed using GIS tools alone, some field work is necessary to collect valid and accurate data and make informed conclusions.
+This study sought to reproduce Kasprak's work using the same preexisting datasets and workflows, and would be deemed successful if the same Level I and II Rosgen stream classifications were reached after analysis.
+Only the Level I classification agreed between the two studies, reaffirming that in-person research at the site may have contributed to a more accurate final result.

+This conclusion comes with the interesting implication that perhaps stream classification work could be effectively done remotely in the future for other river systems.
+This conclusion must be accompanied by a cautious warning, however, as this study piggybacked off of a robust dataset and was, from the beginning, a replication of a study that had already produced results - nothing new was going to come of this work.
+This does not mean the remote replication was less work, but certainly required just as much critical thinking and analysis as the Kasprak field study.

 ## References